PilotAxis/Employee-Records-Management-System/README.md

 Contributions are welcome!</br>
 You can raise issues related to any features or bugs.
-Succesfull Contributions will be rewarded.
+Successfull Contributions will be rewarded.

 ## License